brunialti/MENWIZ/README.txt

 The MENWIZ library is avalable at: https://github.com/brunialti/MENWIZ
-You can download all the stuff as ZIP file
+You can download all the stuff as ZIP file.
+Due to github policy it is not avalilable anymore the /downloads directory

 Please visit also the following forum topic: http://arduino.cc/forum/index.php/topic,99693.msg866553.html#new